pwrdrvr/microapps-core/packages/microapps-cdk/README.md

   - Of course, there are other methods of setting env vars
 - `aws sso login`
   - Establish an AWS SSO session
-- `cdk-sso-sync`
-  - Using `npm i -g cdk-sso-sync`
-  - Sets AWS SSO credentials in a way that CDK can use them
-  - Not necessary if not using AWS SSO
 - `export AWS_REGION=us-east-2`
   - Region needs to be set for the Lambda invoke - This can be done other ways in `~/.aws/config` as well
 - `./deploy.sh`